May 18, 2017

 We know that surgical expertise improves with hands-on experience, but ongoing training and education also play a vital role in boosting performance.
 The most highly qualified surgical assistants are part of a culture that values advanced certification and emphasizes learning and continuous improvement.
 For SpecialtyCare SAs, this means regular didactic training, mentoring, and robust peer-to-peer interactions in addition to rigorous annual evaluation of communication skills, infection control, and patient prep and assessment.

 A well-trained, deeply experienced, and always-available SA team can help minimize many of the challenges that OR directors are faced with today.
-Our new guide, How Surgical Assistants and Surgeon Satisfaction Collide, takes a closer look at this vital OR function, which can heighten surgeons’ sense of trust and confidence and help improve overall quality and efficiency.
+Our new guide, How to Improve Surgeon Satisfaction and Patient Outcomes by Aligning Surgical Assistants, takes a closer look at this vital OR function, which can heighten surgeons’ sense of trust and confidence and help improve overall quality and efficiency.
 OR directors and others who understand that the health of a hospital often depends on the success of the surgical department will appreciate the value created by the immediate and downstream benefits that a strong surgical assist team can provide.